Ryumon Ji Monastery

 Look out!
 These schedules change during the periods of retreat - sesshin, inquire by mail before coming.

-The monastery and the House of Dana can be visited every day from 14:00 to 18:00.
+The monastery and the House of Dana can be visited every day from 9:00 to 12:00 and 14:00 to 18:00.
 The Buddhist chapel and gardens are freely accessible.
 Information boards and leaflets are available.

 Free entrance, offering box.